Teradata/covalent/src/platform/core/README.md

 #### td-layout-nav

-`<div toolbar-content>` is used to include items in the toolbar.
+`<div td-toolbar-content>` is used to include items in the toolbar.

 #### td-layout-nav-list

-`<md-nav-list list-items>` is used to include items in the left side list.
+`<md-nav-list td-sidenav-content>` is used to include items in the left side list.
-`<div list-toolbar-content>` is used to include items in the left side toolbar.
+`<div td-left-toolbar-content>` is used to include items in the left side toolbar.
-`<div nav-toolbar-content>` is used to include items in the right side toolbar.
+`<div td-right-toolbar-content>` is used to include items in the right side toolbar.

 #### td-layout-card-over